Get Off Your Ass and Jam: Cover versions and other references

 The song later appeared on Funkadelic's Motor City Madness, released in the United States in 2006.
-In 1988, Miami Bass rapper Anquette recorded a cover of the song, with the addition of her own rap lyrics, on her second album, Respect.
+In 1988, Miami Bass rapper Anquette recorded a cover of the song, with the addition of her own rap lyrics, on her second album Respect.

-Cornel West referenced the song in prose, quoting the lyrics in describing a "disco party" in a 1982 essay, "Epilogue: Sing a song".
+Cornel West referenced the song in prose, quoting the lyrics in describing a "disco party" in his 1982 essay "Epilogue: Sing a Song".
 Music historian Arthur Kempton similarly notes that the band was "known to make some parents and alumni draw back and exclaim, 'Oh my God,' when from the stage they would incite a rapt crowd of young degree candidates to chant in full-throated unison, "Shit!
 Goddamn!
 Get off your ass and jam!"

-This song is also referenced in the Rocky Horror Picture Show Audience Participation script, right after the time warp ends, "Shit!
+This song is also referenced in the Rocky Horror Picture Show audience participation script, right after the time warp ends: "Shit!
 Goddamn it!
 Sit on my face and slam it, Janet!"